-A substantial amount of the non-urgent surgeries were deferred due to the COVID-19 crisis.
-The current strategy to prioritize this delay is primarily based on expert opinion, which is inconsistent and does not likely benefit the population as a whole.
-Our aim was to develop an objective measure of urgency for semi-elective surgery, based on the principles on value based health care.
+COVID-19 has put unprecedented pressure on health care systems worldwide, leading to a strong delay, and in some cases even a complete stop in usual care, specifically surgical interventions.
+To optimize prioritization of surgical interventions in the current phase of upscaling usual care, and during a potential next COVID-19 peak, we aim to develop a decision model to quantify the urgency of surgical interventions based on health gains and losses.

 Methods

-A three-state Markov decision model was developed, based on a preoperative state, a postoperative state, and a dead state.
-For the survival parameters as input for the model, we used Dutch registry data and data (treatment effect estimates, survival data) from the literature.
-For the quality of life model input parameters, we used the disutility weights of the burden of disease study by the WHO.
-Missing data on quality of life of health states were imputed by an expert panel.
-Finally, we used data from the literature as input for time to no effect on survival or quality of life, and average age.
+A three-state Markov decision model was developed, with a preoperative state, a postoperative state, and a dead state.
+Input parameters included pre- and postoperative survival and quality of life, treatment effect estimates, the time to no effect of surgery on survival or quality of life, and average age.
+Parameter values were obtained for the 35 most common semi-elective (necessary between 72h and 2 weeks) procedures (44% of the total semi-elective programme) in our academic hospital, and were based on National registries, literature, and the global burden of disease study by the WHO.
+Missing data on pre- and postoperative quality of life were derived in an expert panel.
 We performed a probabilistic sensitivity analysis with 100 iterations.
 We investigated the strategies of delaying surgery from two weeks up to a year (with intervals of 10 weeks) and no surgery at all.
+Health gain or loss was expressed as quality-adjusted-life years (QALY) and urgency was expressed as QALY loss per week (QALY/week).

 Results

-The 35 most commonly performed procedures in our hospital were included (44% of the total semi-elective programme).
-The maximum Quality Adjusted Life Years (QALYs) expected per procedure ranged from 0.02 to 10.3 The 3 most urgent interventions were repairing an atrial septum defect (-0.022 QALY/week, 95% CI: -0.028 – -0.018), renal transplant (-0.021 QALY/week, 95% CI: -0.025 – -0.018), surgically repairing an abdominal aneurysm of the aorta (-0.021 QALY/week, 95% CI: -0.023 – -0.018).
+The maximum QALYs gained varied between procedures from from 0.02 (…) to 10.3 (…).
+The 3 most urgent interventions were repairing an atrial septum defect (-0.022 QALY/week, 95% CI: -0.028 – -0.018), renal transplant (-0.021 QALY/week, 95% CI: -0.025 – -0.018), surgically repairing an abdominal aneurysm of the aorta (-0.021 QALY/week, 95% CI: -0.023 – -0.018).
 The 3 least urgent interventions were resection of high-grade glioma (-0.0041 QALY/week, 95% CI: -0.0044 – -0.0037), resection of severe head- or neck carcinoma (-0.0047 QALY/week, 95% CI: 0.0045 – 0.0037), resection of severe salivary gland carcinoma (-0.0058 QALY/week, 95% CI: 0.0070- 0.0047).

 Conclusion

-The most commonly performed semi-elective surgical procedures in our hospital varied widely in urgency in terms of QALY loss per week.
+The most commonly performed semi-elective surgical procedures in our hospital varied widely in urgency.
 Moreover, some commonly performed procedures were not associated with a large potential gain in QALYs.
-These results have direct implications for current prioritization of surgical care during the COVID-19 crisis and beyond.
-A broader range of procedures should however be considered for widespread application.
+Our model could be applied for prioritization of surgical interventions during the COVID-19 crisis and beyond.
+A broader range of procedures should be considered for widespread application.

 Figure 1, structure of the decision model.
 The model is a Markov model consisting of three states: a preoperative state (Preop), a postoperative state (Postop), and a the absorbing state Dead.